-Colin lives in Bournemouth with his partner, Chris.
-Colin was a career Civil Servant for 30 years during which he worked closely with Ministers.
-He was also a UK delegate to both the European Union and the Hague Conference on Private International Law where he negotiated international treaties concerning children and families.
+Colin’s background is rooted in the Civil Service, where he served for 30 years.
+During this time he worked closely with Ministers and was a UK delegate to both the European Union and the Hague Conference on Private International Law, where he negotiated international treaties concerning children and families.

 Colin served as a Magistrate in Ealing, Acton, Camberwell and London Bridge between 1995 and 2010, including a decade long service as a bench chairman.
 After adding to this experience in the roles of Independent Custody Visitor and Independent Critical Incident Advisor, Colin joined the OPCC as a Special Advisor to the PCC, Martyn Underhill.